 Next, is a graph measuring the domain’s change in organic search traffic and keywords over time.
 Estimated traffic indicates the number of estimated site visits based on the domain’s organic search positions, and the keywords indicate how many organic keywords the domain has positions for.

 Also featured in this graph are your Notes.
 Notes are Google icons and red diamonds at the bottom.
 The Google icons are added by Semrush indicating days where we noticed Google implement changes to its algorithm, or Semrush updated its database.
-We add these notes because a change to Google’s algorithm could influence a website’s rankings, and an update to the SEMrush database could increase the number of keywords we found a website ranking for.
-Click on a note to read details.
+We add these notes because a change to Google’s algorithm could influence a website’s rankings, and an update to the Semrush database could increase the number of keywords we found a website ranking for.
+Click on a note to read the details.

 You can also add your own custom notes to keep track of days where you launched a campaign, performed site maintenance, or any other significant dates.
 Custom notes display as the red diamonds.
 To control the types of notes shown, click on Notes above the graph and check the boxes you want to see.